 Kbr (KBR) Loans and Notes Receivables (2016 - 2018)

-Kbr (KBR) has disclosed Loans and Notes Receivables for 7 consecutive years, with $866.0 million as the latest value for Q3 2018.
+Kbr has reported Loans and Notes Receivables over the past 7 years, most recently at $866.0 million for Q3 2018.

 - Quarterly Loans and Notes Receivables rose 72.85% to $866.0 million in Q3 2018 from the year-ago period, while the trailing twelve-month figure was $866.0 million through Sep 2018, up 72.85% year-over-year, with the annual reading at $510.0 million for FY2017, 13.85% down from the prior year.